g-l-i-t-c-h-o-r-s-e/Datamosh-Den/README.md

 • Repeatedly iterate different datamosh settings on the same file via Remosh

 • Compress the datamoshed avi again with a new codec to stack compression artifacts!

+• Reversible filters you can apply via Encode and or Decode (hue, transpose, flip, reverse, etc).

+• Sync Datamoshed Video back to the original duration and optionally mix the original audio back in!

+• Probably more I haven't mentioned idk

 # Because github won't let me upload big ass files, you'll need to grab a copy of FFmpeg and FFplay yourself from [here]( https://ffmpeg.zeranoe.com/builds/win64/static/ffmpeg-4.2.1-win64-static.zip)
 Version 3.3.2 has some codecs and filters the newest one doesnt have anymore (libxavs, frei0r, etc) might wanna [try that out too.]( https://ffmpeg.zeranoe.com/builds/win64/static/ffmpeg-3.3.2-win64-static.zip)